churchkite-metron/churchkite-plugin-admin/README.md

    - `ADMIN_PASS`: Password for the admin UI

 - Behavior:
+   - Auth is enforced on all Netlify deploys (production, branch, and deploy previews).
+It is only bypassed when running locally (localhost).
    - Requests without valid credentials receive `401` and `WWW-Authenticate: Basic realm="ChurchKite Admin"`.
    - API endpoints under `/api/updates/*` remain public for WordPress sites to reach the service.